AVSimulation/SCANeR-Quick-Starts/Pages/HT_configure_visual/HT_configure_visual_advanced.md

 # How to?
-Configure the visual rendering : Advanced
+Configure the visual rendering: Advanced

 This guide is for advanced configuration of the visual rendering in SCANeR.
 It follows the guide for [basic configuration of the visual rendering in SCANeR](./HT_configure_visual.md).